 You have to schedule meetings with the SME.
 You have to speak with the business executives to figure out the learning objectives.
 You have to know the target audience.
 It seems you have your hands full.
 Why should you bother to rack your brains and think of a story?
 Why would you need to tell a story in an eLearning course?

-Stories can improve your eLearning courses, not only making then more instructionally effective but also more engaging.
+Stories can improve your eLearning courses, not only making them more instructionally-sound but also more engaging, thus more impactful.

 How Do Stories Create Emotional Engagement?